First Move Wins

 “Driver?” he confirmed with his hand out.
 “Call me Lee.”

 He greeted Åke and Max the same way, before leading the way into the workshop.
 The smell of acetone from the nailsalon was quickly canceled out by the overwhelming aroma of hot iron, carbon and oil.
 Business in the brightly lit garage was in full swing. Åke gawked at the two masked blokes pouring molten metal into casts.
 Someone else was opening cooled casts and passing the parts onto the next person at a bench grinder, who one by one polished the pieces.
-A couple of ladies stood chatting away at an assembly line table, nimbly putting together one pistol after the other.
+A couple of ladies stood chatting away at an assembly line table, nimbly putting together one pistol after another other.
 Max was most interested in the girl working next to the counter.
-She was the split image of the girl in the nail salon, only difference being the fact she had not pierced her eyebrows but her cheeks, and was bent over a disassembled piece of weaponry clamped in a steel bench vise.
+She was the spitting image of the girl in the nail salon, the only difference being that she had not pierced her eyebrows but her cheeks, and was bent over a disassembled piece of weaponry clamped in a steel bench vise.
 With a dremel, she was engraving the steel by hand.
 Whatever she was creating, it was detailed and beautiful.

 Max nudged Åke with his elbow.
 “Check that out.
 Fucking sick.”